TheBoyMoe/learn-co-exercises/active-record/NOTES.md

   # "SELECT * FROM students WHERE name = 'John' LIMIT 1";
   Student.find_by(name: 'John') #=> returns instance of class

+  # retrieve a record based on multiple attributes
+  Movie.find_by(title: 'The Sting', release_date: 1973, director: 'George Roy Hill')

   # there's also, .find_by_[attr_name], e.g
   Student.find_by_name('John') #=> returns instance of class
   Student.find_by_id(1) #=> returns instance of class